REALWorld Law

 Every contract must include an adequate mechanism for determining what payments become due, when they become due and a final date for payment.
 A party is also entitled to payment by instalments, stage payments or other periodical payments.
 Finally, a party also has the right to suspend performance for non-payment.
 If the contract does not make adequate provision, the provisions of a statutory scheme will automatically apply to it.

-In the SOP Framework, the parties’ autonomy to agree on their terms of contract in respect of contract payments and dispute resolution mechanism is respected except for the following:
+The SOP Bill provides for the parties’ autonomy to agree on their terms of contract in respect of contract payments and dispute resolution mechanism is respected except for the following:

 • payment response by the paying party shall be served on the claiming party within 30 days and the paying party shall make payment of admitted amount within 60 days to the claiming party from the date of payment claim served by the claiming party;